CreatieveNaam/po-paradigma/README.md

 # Introduction
 This repository contains code and process details for my school assignment 'PO-paradigma'.
 My assignment is to learn a new programming language that interests me and differs from the programming language we are used to at school: Java.

-The purpose of this assignment is to learn a new programming language by myself and to spread the knowledge I got from this assignment to fellow students.
+The purpose of this assignment is to learn a new programming language by myself and spread the knowledge I got from this assignment to fellow students.

 The new programming language I want to learn is assembly for the x86-64 instruction set.
-I chose assembly because I think it's important that software developers know how software works near the hardware level.
+I chose assembly because I think it's important for software developers to know how software works near the hardware level.
 Also, I have an interest in reverse-engineering but I never found an opportunity to learn assembly, so this is the ideal time to learn assembly.

 The bulk of my information will come from [this](https://www.youtube.com/watch?v=VQAKkuLL31g&list=PLetF-YjXm-sCH6FrTz4AQhfH6INDQvQSn) Youtube guide.

 For this assignment to be a success, I will do a challenge: implement the insertion sort algorithm in assembler x64.
 My assignment will be a success when the assembly code is able to sort an array from low to high using the insertion sort algorithm.
-I think this challenge is perfect to implement in assembler since assembler code can produce much faster code (and fast sorting is what we want) then high(er) level languagues (Kent State University, z.d).
+I think this challenge is perfect to implement in assembler since assembler code can produce much faster code (and fast sorting is what we want) then high(er) level languages (Kent State University, z.d).

 During this assignment I will use the following tools:
 - Debian 10.3 as operation system.